keboola/connection-docs/orchestrator/design/index.md

 The approach we showed in the [introduction](/orchestrator/tasks/) can be described as data pipelines and characterized as result driven.
 Once again let's assume we have the following configurations in a project:

-- Adform extractor with the `Campaigns` configuration,
+- Google Analytics extractor with the `Campaigns` configuration,
 - Snowflake extractor with the `Email recipient index` configuration,
 - Transformations with the configurations `Campaign Performance` and `Campaign Recipient`, and
 - Mailchimp writer with the `New recipients` configuration.